-Geïnstalleerd Panasonic beveiligingscamera's en een gezichtsherkenning server als onderdeel van hun betrokkenheid bij hun 'zero tolerance winkeldiefstal beleid.'
+Geïnstalleerd i-PRO beveiligingscamera's en een gezichtsherkenning server als onderdeel van hun betrokkenheid bij hun 'zero tolerance winkeldiefstal beleid.'

-Jumbo Ten Brink Food installed 80 Panasonic cameras and a facial recognition system (connected only to the cameras of the store entrance) as the foundation of their security system.
+- Solution Jumbo Ten Brink Food installed 80 i-PRO cameras and a facial recognition system (connected only to the cameras of the store entrance) as the foundation of their security system.

 Ten Brink Food is a multi franchiser at Jumbo Supermarkets, the second largest supermarket chain in the Netherlands*.
 Committed to providing a great store experience, Jumbo guarantees seven requirements it will fulfil on every visit, these include price matching and listening to customer feedback.